 Necessaire is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “We have not conducted animal tests for any of our personal care (beauty) products and we will not conduct any animal testing for any future personal care (beauty) products.
 We will also not sell our personal care (beauty) products to companies and / or countries if animal testing is a prerequisite.
 We are firmly against animal testing.